-The Council is exploring alternative approaches for contributions towards open space provision.
-Local authorities often adopted open space in new developments and a Commuted Sum was sought from the developer to cover the first c.15 years of grounds maintenance costs.
-In this scenario, the cost would be calculated by aggregating the first 15 years of maintenance costs and that combined sum would be paid by the developer to the Local Authority where it would be 'ring-fenced' to cover the new site specific maintenance costs.
+Local authorities often adopted all open space in new developments and a Commuted Sum was sought from the developer to cover the first c.15 years of grounds maintenance costs.
+In this scenario, the cost would be calculated by aggregating the first 15 years of maintenance and that combined sum would be subject to indexation and then paid by the developer to the local authority.
+The local authority would be 'ring-fenced' to cover the new site specific maintenance costs.

-After 15 years the Local Authority would continue to maintain the site without the benefit of a commuted sum.
+After 15 years the Local Authority would continue to maintain the site but without the benefit of a commuted sum.